 GeneCards Summary for CIC Gene

 CIC (Capicua Transcriptional Repressor) is a Protein Coding gene.
 Diseases associated with CIC include Mental Retardation, Autosomal Dominant 45 and Autosomal Dominant Non-Syndromic Intellectual Disability.
 Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is BBX.

 UniProtKB/Swiss-Prot for CIC Gene

-Transcriptional repressor which may play a role in development of the central nervous system (CNS).
+Transcriptional repressor which plays a role in development of the central nervous system (CNS).
 In concert with ATXN1 and ATXN1L, involved in brain development.